-- Perform a safe stop at designated unloading areas as described in subsection 10.2.1. - Secure the bus by: - > Turning off the ignition switch. - Removing key if leaving driver's compartment. - Have the students remain seated until told to exit. - Position yourself to supervise unloading as required or recommended by your state or local regulations. - Have students exit in orderly fashion. - Observe students as they step from bus to see that all move promptly away from the unloading area. - Walk through the bus and check for hiding/sleeping students and items left by students. - Check all mirrors.
-Make certain no students are returning to the bus.

-- If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus.
+- Perform a safe stop at designated unloading areas as described in subsection 10.2.1. - Secure the bus by: - Turning off the ignition switch. - Removing key if leaving driver's compartment. - Have the students remain seated until told to exit. - Position yourself to supervise unloading. - Escort all pupils in prekindergarten, kindergarten, or any of grades 1 to 8, inclusive, who need to cross the highway or private road upon which the school bus is stopped.
+The driver shall use an approved hand-held "STOP" sign while escorting all pupils. - Have students exit in orderly fashion. - Observe students as they step from bus to see that all move promptly away from the unloading area. - Walk through the bus and check for hiding/ sleeping students and items left by students. - Check all mirrors.
+Make certain no students are returning to the bus. - If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus.

 - When all students are accounted for, prepare to leave by:

 - Closing the door.

 - Fastening safety belt.

 - Starting engine.

 - Engaging the transmission.

 - Releasing the parking brake.

 - Turning off alternating flashing red lights.

 - Turning on left turn signal.

 - Checking all mirrors again.

-- > Allowing congested traffic to disperse.
+- Allowing congested traffic to disperse.

-- When it is safe, pull away from the unloading area.
+- When it is safe to do so, pull away from the unloading area.